tronprotocol/tronbox/README.md

 Once this operation is completed, you'll now have a project structure with the following items:

 `contracts/`: Directory for Solidity contracts<br>
-migrations/: Directory for scriptable deployment files<br>
+`migrations/`: Directory for scriptable deployment files<br>
-test/: Directory for test files for testing your application and contracts<br>
+`test/`: Directory for test files for testing your application and contracts<br>
-tronbox.js: TronBox configuration file<br>
+`tronbox.js`: TronBox configuration file<br>

 ### Compile
-If you want to only compile, you can simply run:
+If you want to only compile, run:
 ```
 $ tronbox compile
 ```